BBN-ANG-141 foundations of phonology

 Language variability, dialects and accents, some important features of some well known accents of English (“American”, “Scottish”, “Hunglish”).

-Ongoing changes in current British English: TH-fronting, the anticlockwise vowel shift, L-vocalization, GOOSE- and GOAT-fronting.
+Ongoing changes in current British English: TH-fronting, smoothing, the anticlockwise vowel shift, L-vocalization, GOOSE- and GOAT-fronting.